xdark36/UpListTracker/README.md

 #### Manual Checks
 - **Pull-to-refresh**: Swipe down on the main screen for immediate position check
 - **Settings**: Tap the Settings button to modify configuration
+- **Clear Session**: Use "Clear Cached Session" in Settings to force re-login

 #### Monitoring States
 - **Active**: Monitoring is running and connected to store WiFi